Source Link of the article:

 1) The keyword

-is used in Node.js to import modules.
-Imagine that this is how require
+require is used in Node.js to import modules.
+Imagine that this is how require is defined:

 1